pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 # SFINAE (Substitution Failure Is Not An Error)

-- SFINAE is a C++ rule that allows you to enable or disable function templates based on the validity of their substitutions.
+- SFINAE is a C++ rule that allows us to enable or disable function templates based on the validity of their substitutions.
 - Used for type traits and selective function overloading.

 ---